 - a visit to the Koala & Wildlife Park

-- an Aboriginal-lead dreamtime walk with spear-throwing and dance demonstrations
+- an Aboriginal-led dreamtime walk with spear-throwing and dance demonstrations

 13. Dine Al Fresco with Flames of the Forest

-Whichever of the two you pick, you are bound to have an unforgettable evening.
-The Aboriginal Cultural Experience features two Aboriginal brothers who perform traditional music with didgeridoos and story-telling.
-It also includes a seven-course banquet complete with wine, that will leave you thoroughly satisfied by the end.
+You are bound to have an unforgettable evening, whichever of the two you pick.
+The Aboriginal Cultural Experience features two Aboriginal brothers who perform traditional music with didgeridoos and storytelling.
+It also includes a seven-course banquet, complete with wine, that will leave you thoroughly satisfied by the end.